 - If you still believe in a monolingual approach: Learn Japanese and choose a class where only Japanese is spoken.
 Do this and you’ll see.

-The situation is complex, and the bilingual approach is no cure-all against failures.
-It is nearly impossible for learners who can’t read or write their own language.
+The mother tongue taboo has been the didactical correctness for so many years and in so many countries.
+But empirical studies testify to the effectiveness of bilingual techniques, in conjunction with monolingual techniques, of course.
+The time is ripe for a major paradigm shift in foreign language teaching.
+However, the situation is complex, and the bilingual approach is no cure-all against failures.
 Teaching migrants remains a difficult job.
 Students differ significantly according to their origins, cultures, languages, ages, talents, motivation, and previous knowledge.
+No mean task.